2023 Heligoland ship collision: Search

 The Deutsche Gesellschaft zur Rettung Schiffbrüchiger (German Maritime Search and Rescue Service) sent the SAR-cruisers Hermann Marwede (Station Heligoland) and Bernhard Gruben (Station Hooksiel).
 The Federal emergency tug Nordic, and the pilot tender Wangerooge, as well as the water police boat Sylt and a SAR helicopter from the German Navy were involved in the SAR operation.
 The P&O cruise liner Iona spent the day and night scouring the sea off the north German coast for the missing crew.

 The sea area where the missing sailors might be was searched during the night of 25-26 October without success, and rescuers then stopped the search.
+The search during the night of 25-26 October was documented in two parts as part of a television documentary series 'Die Seenotretter' ('The Sea Rescuers') produced by Norddeutscher Rundfunk ('North German Broadcasting').

 A remotely operated underwater vehicle (ROV) was lowered to the wreck of Verity to search for signs of life from the missing sailors.
 For a while after the sinking there was considered to be a possibility that sailors could be in an air bubble in the ship and still be alive.

 In 2024 the wreck of Verity was lifted in two sections.
 Two crewmembers were found dead in the wreckage, leaving two still missing.